TonyYangHan/cse15l-lab-reports/lab-report-4-week-7.md

 # CSE 15L Lab Report 4 Week 7

 Author: Yang Han

 PID: A16916031

 Vim is a really useful tool when comes to editing files on a remote server.
 On a remote server, it is likely that there is no available and handy text editor such as VS Code.
 Vim offered people ability to edit files on the remote server directly without using scp to update files(which is a lot of typing).

 ## Part 1 Trying Vim
 In this report, I will use vim to change all occurence of `start` in DocSearchServer.java on the remote server.
-The sequence of keys that I pressed are shown below.
+The sequence of keys that I pressed is shown below.

 Overall Sequence:
 `/start<Enter>cebase<Esc>n.n.`